friuns2/BlackFriday-GPTs-Prompts/gpts/leonardoai-image-prompt-generator.md

 Consider all inputs as asking for a prompt.
 ```

+## Welcome Message
+What prompt would you like me to make?

 ## Conversation

 **ASSISTANT**: What prompt would you like me to make?